Primary Care Networks

 Primary care networks build on the core of current primary care services and enable greater provision of proactive, personalised, coordinated and more integrated health and social care.
 Clinicians describe this as a change from reactively providing appointments to proactively care for the people and communities they serve.
 Where emerging primary care networks are in place in parts of the country, there are clear benefits for patients and clinicians.

-Our Primary Care Network – Affinity Bristol Primary Care Network
+Our Primary Care Network – Mendip Bristol Primary Care Network

 Primary Care Networks Animation

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.